Clann na Poblachta

-Clann na Poblachta ([ˈklˠaːn̪ˠ n̪ˠə ˈpˠɔbˠlˠəxt̪ˠə]; "Family/Children of the Republic") was an Irish republican political party founded in 1946 by Seán MacBride, a former Chief of Staff of the Irish Republican Army.
+Clann na Poblachta ([ˈklˠaːn̪ˠ n̪ˠə ˈpˠɔbˠlˠəxt̪ˠə]; "Family/Children of the Republic") was an Irish republican political party founded in 1946 by Seán MacBride, a former Chief of Staff of the anti-Treaty Irish Republican Army (IRA).

 Foundation

 Clann na Poblachta was officially launched on 6 July 1946 in Barry's Hotel in Dublin.
 It held its first Ard Fheis in November 1947 in the Balalaika Ballroom.

 Seán MacBride's new party appealed to disillusioned young urban voters and republicans.
-Many had become alienated from Éamon de Valera's Fianna Fáil, the main republican party in Ireland, which in the view of more militant republicans had betrayed their principles during the Second World War by executing Irish Republican Army (IRA) prisoners see - The Emergency (Ireland).
-Clann na Poblachta also drew support from people who were tired of the old Civil War politics and wanted more concern for social issues.
+Many had become alienated from Éamon de Valera's Fianna Fáil, the main republican party in Ireland, which in the view of more militant republicans had betrayed their principles by executing IRA prisoners in the unrest in Ireland during the Second World War.
+A large majority of the founding members of the Clann had been members of the IRA at some stage of their lives.
+Clann na Poblachta also drew support from people who were tired of the old Civil War politics and were disillusioned with Éamon de Valera and his approach to the partition of Ireland.
+Many supporters also questioned the governments economic policies and wanted more attention paid to social issues.
 In post-war Europe many people blamed the social evils of unemployment, poor housing, poverty and disease for the rise of fascism and communism.
 This new mood influenced people in Ireland also.
 Some people saw Clann na Poblachta as a replacement for Fianna Fáil.
 Others saw in it a replacement for the marginalised Sinn Féin, others still a break from the traditional pro- and anti-treaty Civil War division.
 The new party grew rapidly during 1947.